 From Critical Decline to Unprecedented Success: An LTACH Turnaround

-Yet despite the existing LTACH, eligible patients were routinely sent 90 minutes north or south to Lexington, Kentucky, or Knoxville, Tennesee, due in part to the facility’s lack of adequate coverage by three key specialties — general surgery, pulmonology and gastroenterology.
-Fully aware of this deficiency and its impact, host hospital Baptist Health Corbin worked diligently to enhance those three specialties by October 2013, and had also engaged CHC to help bring its LTACH back from the brink of closure.
-Not just a vital part of the healthcare continuum but also 100-plus jobs were at stake.
+Yet despite the existing LTACH, eligible patients were routinely sent 90 minutes north or south to Lexington, Kentucky, or Knoxville, Tennessee.
+Fully aware of this outmigration, host hospital Baptist Health Corbin worked diligently to enhance its specialties, while also engaging CHC to help bring its LTACH back from the brink of closure.
+The LTACH, a vital part of the healthcare continuum, was facing potential loss of 100-plus jobs.

-In December 2013, the facility reopened as ContinueCARE Hospital at Baptist Health Corbin under CHC ContinueCARE’s ownership model.
-Partnering allows Baptist Health to receive financial distributions from the LTACH’s new not-for-profit operating company with “zero risk of ownership,” says Baptist Health Corbin President and CEO Larry Gray.
+The LTACH continued operations as ContinueCARE Hospital at Baptist Health Corbin in December of 2013, under CHC ContinueCARE’s ownership model.
+Partnering allows Baptist Health to receive financial distributions from the LTACH’s not-for-profit operating company with “zero risk of ownership,” says Pam Harrison, Chief Executive Officer/Chief Nursing Officer.

-CHC ContinueCARE first performed an operational review to identify organizational strengths and weaknesses.
+CHC ContinueCARE performed an operational review to identify organizational strengths and weaknesses.
 The process uncovered several problems and lack of protocols that either raised expenses or decreased net revenue and cash collections, putting the LTACH in the red.
-These included an off-target marketing approach with little outreach to referring physicians; insufficient IT business tools; and an undermanaged Charge Master.
+These included an off-target marketing approach with little outreach to referring physicians and insufficient IT business tools.

 An underlying problem was the perception by area providers that the LTACH was a hospital unit instead of a separate entity providing a specialized type and level of care.
 As such, little effort was made to educate the market about this level of care and its benefit to patients and the community.
-Even more problematic, the LTACH was not marketed as a referral hospital.
-An education program aimed at ICU staff and case managers accompanied a retooled marketing and outreach effort to potential referring physicians in surrounding areas.
+In response, leadership implemented an education program aimed at ICU staff and case managers, accompanied by outreach efforts to potential referring physicians in surrounding areas.
+CHC also equipped ContinueCARE Hospital at Baptist Health Corbin with clinical expertise and revenue cycle support.

 “Ours is a great turnaround story, and we believe LTACHs facing similar financial struggles should explore the option of a managed partnership with CHC.”

-Addressing the operational problems led to a “very quick, robust, remarkable turnaround,” Coppock says.
+Addressing the operational problems led to a “very quick, robust, remarkable turnaround and long-term sustainability,” Rogers says.
 ContinueCARE Hospital at Baptist Health Corbin is now regarded as an LTACH industry leader, having achieved the following:

 - All key performance indicators saw improvements including a 25 percent increase in acuity as measured by the Case Mix Index.